Medical Guardian Review 2024

 Cons About Medical Guardian

 - High monthly rates: Medical Guardian has higher monthly rates than some other companies in the industry.
 If you’re on a tight budget, you can find less expensive options.
-We do believe that Medical Guardian’s systems offer great value for money, however.
+We believe that Medical Guardian’s systems offer great value for money, however.

 - AT&T or Verizon coverage requirement: The company’s cellular systems require strong AT&T or Verizon coverage (provided by Medical Guardian), so if you live in an area with poor reception, the on-the-go system may not be the best option for you.
 Your only option will be the MGClassic, which is an at-home landline system.